Life Member. Piano

 10/19/1931 – 8/1/2021

 Pearl was a member of Local 47 for 64 years.
 She began her career at 14 by winning the UCLA Young Artist and the Los Angeles Outstanding Musicians auditions.
-She was a trailblazer for female musicians.
-She was awarded scholastic and performance scholarships to the University of Southern California, where she received both her Bachelor and Master Degrees in Music.
-She graduated Phi Kappa Phi, Pi Kappa Lambda, Summa Cum Laude, and was honored as the most outstanding student in the School of music where she studied under John Crown.
+Pearl was a trailblazer for female musicians in the film and recording industries.
+She was awarded scholastic and performance scholarships to the University of Southern California (USC), where she received both her Bachelor and Master Degrees in Music where she graduated Phi Kappa Phi, Pi Kappa Lambda, Summa Cum Laude, and was honored as the most outstanding student in the School of music where she studied under John Crown.
 Pearl taught piano and coached opera at USC under the direction of Walter Ducloux for three years.
-She has appeared as soloist with the Los Angeles Festival Orchestra, California Chamber Symphony, Ojai Festival Orchestra, Los Angeles Philharmonic and numerous other orchestras.
+She appeared as a soloist with the Los Angeles Festival Orchestra, California Chamber Symphony, Ojai Festival Orchestra, Los Angeles Philharmonic among numerous other orchestras.

-Pearl performed the entire Eightieth Birthday Series with Stravinsky for Columbia Records, plus works by Arnold Shöenberg and Alban Berg under the direction of Robert Craft.
-She spent the later half of her career giving concerts throughout the country and on cruise ships throughout the world.
+Pearl was also Igor Stravinky’s pianist and performed the entire Eightieth Birthday Series with Stravinsky for Columbia Records, plus works by Arnold Shöenberg and Alban Berg under the direction of Robert Craft.
+She spent the later half of her career giving concerts throughout the country and on cruise ships across the world.
 In recent years, Pearl went back to teaching piano and mentoring.
 She loved to inspire and encourage her students.